AzonInc/Doorman/docs/en/changelog/firmware.md

 # Release Notes & Changelog
 Welcome to the latest updates!
 Here's a breakdown of all the **new features**, **improvements**, and important **changes** you need to know.
 Be sure to check out the **Breaking Changes** section for any actions needed to keep everything running smoothly.

+## 2024.11.2
+### ✨ Improvements
+- **Fixed open door command**
+   Use the short open door command instead of the long one (with serial number) as this seems to cause issues on some setups.

 ## 2024.11.1
 ### ✨ Improvements
 - **Fixed dev branch name**